 CASE STUDY 4

-Our client asked for a free-flowing wide ring that used her existing diamond.
-We worked with her back and forth over what that image should look like and we came up with this design.
+Working together, we came up with this design.
 It required a lot of finessing from our jeweler, Michelle, who is more accustomed to making less organic-looking designs.
 After completion we sent her back all her gemstones.

 In the end, our client wrote, "I received the ring and I love it.
 It fits perfectly too!"